hsrsec/project2/README.md

 - train_classifier.py       :   The machine-learning-pipeline class, which trains and saves the model.

 The Output-file `model.pkl` is missing here due to data capacity restrictions for large files from github.
-Just follow the Instructions to run the file `train_classifier.py`
+Just follow the Instructions to run the file `train_classifier.py` to produce the file.

 3. templates
 - consists of html files